matthewlharris/slideshow-generator/README.md

 # Slideshow Generator
 Generates html for different slideshow types from provided image links.
+Simply download the html file and open it in your browser.

-- Paste in your image links with one link per line.
+- Paste in your image links (one link per line).
-- Select from 5 slideshow types.
+- Select from 5 slideshow types:
+  - Basic
+  - Basic with lightbox
+  - Basic with thumbnails
+  - Basic with thumbnails and lightbox
+  - Basic with lightbox and full size images
 - Copy generated code and paste it in your html wherever you want the slideshow or lightbox button to show.